django-denmark/2020.djangoday.dk/content/_index.md

 ## DjangoCon Europe 2019

-At first, we decided that we would do another Django Day 2019 in Copenhagen.
+We originally decided that we would do another Django Day 2019 in Copenhagen.
-But then we got pretty caught up in organizing DjangoCon Europe 2019 in Copenhagen.
+But then we got pretty caught up in organizing DjangoCon Europe 2019 in Copenhagen and postponed Django Day.

-Please have a look here: [2019.djangocon.eu](https://2019.djangocon.eu)
+The event is archived here: [2019.djangocon.eu](https://2019.djangocon.eu)

 ## DjangoDay 2018

-Django Copenhagen Day 2018 (slides etc. archived [here](https://2018.djangoday.dk/)) was fantastic and we'll look forward to the next time!
-Coming up soon: Plan, date etc. for next year + maybe some pictures from last time.. get in touch on twitter and don't forget to sign up to the newsletter and on django-denmark.org.
+Django Copenhagen Day 2018 (slides etc. archived [here](https://2018.djangoday.dk/)) was a fantastic start for Django Denmark.
+Before this, we had smaller meetups for many years, but as they slowed down, we decided to try an bigger gathering.